How Does PR Support Content Marketing?

 Although the high street isn’t dead, it’s hard to imagine a world in which shoppers go back to their old ways and abandon the world of online consumerism.
 In fact, the reality is that brands will be putting most of their energy into developing their online presence to adapt to the new needs of consumers.

-Here at The Brains, we’ve noticed a few ways businesses are combining PR and content marketing to help drive revenue from now on:
+As a digital marketing agency, here at The Brains we’ve noticed a few ways businesses are combining PR and content marketing to help drive revenue from now on:

 - Building online communities

 Although content marketing has been doing this for quite some time, businesses are now realising there is a need to build their brand online and bring in the new wave of digital window shoppers.
 By combining content marketing with PR, companies can now raise awareness while also bringing in new customers.